UK Treasury chief unveils budget with $50 billion in tax hikes, promising greater investment

-LONDON (AP) — British Treasury chief Rachel Reeves told lawmakers Wednesday that taxes will rise by 40 billion pounds ($52 billion) in order to plug a hole in the public finances and investment projects to boost growth.
+LONDON (AP) — British Treasury chief Rachel Reeves told lawmakers Wednesday that taxes will rise by 40 billion pounds ($52 billion) in order to plug a hole in the public finances and provide new funding for the U.K.'s cash-starved public services, in a wide-ranging budget statement that could set the tone for years to come.

-In the Labour Party's first budget since returning to power earlier this year for the first time in 14 years, Reeves said she will use the money to “invest, invest, invest” and get the economy growing.
+In the Labour Party's first budget since returning to power earlier this year after 14 years in opposition, Reeves said she was also changing the U.K.'s rules so the government can “invest, invest, invest” and get the economy growing.
+Her biggest cash commitment was an additional 25 billion pounds for the country's cherished National Health Service, which has seen waiting lists rise to record levels in the wake of the coronavirus pandemic.

+“The choices that I have made today are the right choices for our country,” she said at the end of her statement, which lasted the best part of 80 minutes.
+“To restore stability to our public finances.
+To protect working people.
+To fix our NHS.
+And to rebuild Britain.”

-Reeves said the tax increases are needed because of the economic “black hole” left by the previous Conservative government.
+Reeves said the tax hike, which in large part comes from an increase in the tax businesses pay for employing people, is needed because of the economic “black hole” left by the previous Conservative government.

-“I am restoring stability to our public finances and rebuilding our public services," she said.
+The biggest tax increase — worth 25 billion pounds — is a rise of 1.2 percentage points in so-called employer national insurance contributions, though Reeves insisted that many smaller businesses will not be affected as she lifted the salary threshold at which they start paying it.
+Further money will also come from increases in capital gains tax and closing loopholes in the way inherited money is taxed.

 The center-left party was elected July 4 after promising to banish years of turmoil and scandal under Conservative governments, get Britain’s economy growing and restore frayed public services.

-She pledged to put “more pounds in people’s pockets,” give a much-needed financial boost to public services, such as schools and hospitals, and get the economy growing.

-All this has to be done within the confines of stretched public finances, which the government has said are in a much worse state than thought when it was elected in July.
+However, it said taxes on so-called “working people” — a term whose definition has been hotly debated in the media for weeks — will not be raised, so Reeves did not change taxes on income or sales.
+She also unexpectedly maintained the freeze on the levy that drivers pay for fuel.

-Prime Minister Keir Starmer has warned that the budget will reflect "the harsh light of fiscal reality" but that there will no return to the austerity that marked the early years of the previous Conservative government after it was first elected in 2010.
+Since being elected, Prime Minister Keir Starmer and Reeves have sought to justify the need for tax rises, while maintaining that there would be no repeat of the austerity that marked the early years of the previous Conservative government after it was first elected in 2010.

 Reeves argued that higher taxes and limited public spending increases are needed to “fix the foundations” of an economy that it argues has been undermined by 14 years of Conservative government.